Charitable Deduction

 Legislation and Policy Issues on the Charitable Deduction

-Charitable Giving is Changing
+Charitable Giving is Evolving

 - Repealed the special rule that allows taxpayers to deduct 80 percent of a charitable gift made for the right to purchase tickets for college and university athletic events.